aburra16/waiting-for-satoshi/script.md

                          GIOVANNI
 Let’s change the subject before I pawn my wedding ring for bread.
-Tell me, worldly wanderer—what have you learned about the meaning of life?
+Tell me, worldly wanderer, what have you learned about the meaning of life?

                          MAXIMILIAN
 The meaning of life?
 Easy.
 It’s art.
+The pursuit of beauty.
 And love.
 And sunrise on wet cobblestones.
 And also a decent espresso.

                          GIOVANNI
             (counts fingers)
-Art, love, sunrise, espresso.
+Art, love, beauty, sunrise, espresso.
 You forgot taxes, dental cleanings, and teenagers.

                          MAXIMILIAN